hobbist2102/RSVP_APP_CURSOR_COpilot/README.md

 ### Data Isolation Strategy

+The platform implements a robust multi-tenant architecture using a tenant identifier pattern:

+- **Event ID as Tenant Identifier**: Every data model includes an `eventId` field that serves as the tenant identifier
+- **Database-Level Isolation**: All queries include tenant filtering to ensure complete data separation
+- **Application-Level Enforcement**: Business logic and APIs enforce tenant boundaries
+- **Session-Based Context**: Current tenant context is maintained in the user session
+- **Context Switching**: Clean system for switching between events with proper cache invalidation

-All data is isolated at the event level using an event ID as a tenant identifier.
-This approach ensures complete data separation between different wedding projects while maintaining a single database.
+This approach ensures complete data separation between different wedding projects while maintaining a single database architecture, which is more cost-effective than separate databases per tenant.

 ## 🛣️ Development Roadmap